ChrisOwens2244/se_project_spots/README.md

 ### Javascript

 Javascript functionallity allows for the edit profile button to pull a modal when clicked.
 This modal gives users a form that has been prefilled with the name and description from the profie.
 Here users can change the form, hit the save button, and alter the profile name and decription.
-Cards are now created using a template and an array of objects stored in the index.js file.
+The inital cards are now created using a template and an array of objects stored in the index.js file.
 The objects contain a name and link for each image.
-This array is then itterated over filling out a clone of the card template and inserting to html file.
-This will allow for users to add new cards in a future update.
+This array is then itterated over filling out a clone of the card template and inserting the clone into html file.
+As of project 5 users can now add cards using the "new post" button.
+Hitting the button will pull up a modal that asks for a url and caption that are used by the same function that created the inital cards.
+Cards have also had their functionallity expaned by using Javascript.
+Clicking the image will bring up a preview modal loads up the full image that was clicked on along with the caption underneath.
+The like buttton on each card now changes apperance when clicked on thanks to function in javascript.
+Finially a delete button has been added the cards that will delete it's corresponding card by removing its parent block form the html file.

 ## Imporvements

-This website should be able to let a user view the full view of an image if clicked.
-The buttons for adding a new post should have functionallity and the edit porfile feature should let users change the avatar picture as well.
+The edit porfile feature should let users change the avatar picture and all changes made by the user should be saved on refresh.

 ## Links